 Programming language standards generally have restrictions on what characters may be allowed as the first character of an identifier.
 For example, digits are often constrained from appearing as the first character of an identifier.
 To assist in their identification, the decimal digits in ISO/IEC 10646-1 are separately noted in the list below.
 In addition, combining characters should not appear as the first character of an identifier.
 To maximize the chances of interoperability between programming languages (as for example, when linking compiled objects between languages), programming language standards and their implementations should follow these restrictions when making use of the extended repertoire for user-defined identifiers.

-The recommended characters consist of the following characters of ISO/IEC 10646-1, using their code values in hexadecimal form.
-Combining characters for scripts are separated out and marked with a "C" following the respective script entries.
+The characters, recommended for identifiers in programming languages consist of the following character ranges of ISO/IEC 10646-1.
+Combining characters for scripts are separated out.